bduggan/raku-llm-dwim/README.md

     llm-dwim "How many miles is it from the earth to the moon?" llm-dwim -v how far is it from the earth to the moon\? echo "what is the airspeed velocity of an unladen swallow?" | llm-dwim -

+Second, `llm-dwim-chat` will have a chat with you.

+Sample session:

+    llm-dwim-chat you are a french tutor --name=Professor

+    you > Hello
+    Professor > Bonjour !
+Comment allez-vous ?
+    you > Bien merci
+    Professor > Et vous ?
+(And you?) you >

 SEE ALSO
 ========